dtu-dl-project/mlops-project/reports/README.md

 > Answer:

 During our development process, we utilized both the VSCode debugger and the Python Debugger (pdb), as the latter was recommended during the guest lecture.
 These tools provided invaluable assistance in identifying issues and understanding our code behavior in depth.

 One of the key features we leveraged was the ability to set breakpoints, which allowed us to monitor the shapes of tensors dynamically during runtime.
-This proved crucial in verifying the correctness of tensor transformations and testing specific commands that we were uncertain about.
-The immediate feedback offered by this approach helped us to debug effectively and refine our implementation.
+This proved crucial in verifying the correctness of tensor transformations and testing specific commands we were uncertain about.
+The immediate feedback offered by this approach helped us debug effectively and refine our implementation.

 Additionally, we employed profiling techniques to address performance concerns.
 Specifically, we noticed that image loading was noticeably slow for certain images.
 Through careful analysis using the profiler, we identified bottlenecks in our data pipeline and took steps to mitigate these issues.

 As a result of our debugging and profiling efforts, we also uncovered errors in the originally used dataset.
-This discovery led us to investigate further, and the issues were subsequently resolved in a newer version of the dataset.
-Overall, the combined use of debugging tools and profiling not only enhanced our understanding of the code but also improved its efficiency and accuracy.
+This discovery led us to investigate further, and the issues were resolved in a newer version of the dataset.
+Overall, the combined use of debugging tools and profiling enhanced our understanding of the code and improved its efficiency and accuracy.

 ## Working in the cloud